 1. Health Insurance

-We can't start a list of fringe benefits without mentioning health insurance plans.
-They cover a range of medical expenses, including doctor visits, hospital stays, surgeries, prescriptions, and often extend to dental and vision care.
-Employers typically cover a significant portion of the premiums, making healthcare more affordable for employees.
+Health insurance is a fringe benefit that provides employees with coverage for medical expenses, including doctor visits, hospital stays, surgeries, and prescription medications.
+Many plans also include dental and vision care.
+Employers typically cover a portion or all of the premium costs, making healthcare more affordable.

 2. Retirement Plans